Between December 7th, 1973 and January 14th, 1974, Gerda and Pierre Schunck-Cremers made a trip to Curaçao and Bonaire. It was not the first time.

 After consultation with Gerda I agreed, under the condition not to get any function in the commercial area.
 Papa suggested Human Resources.

-The coincidence was that a Shell manager called Bloemgarten came to his home town Heerlen and asked Papa about a Jewish coreligionist Salm (Papa bought the factory building Molen from him).
+The coincidence was that a Shell manager called Bloemgarten came to his home town Heerlen and asked Papa (Peter J. Schunck) about a Jewish coreligionist Salm (Papa bought the factory building Molen from him).
 So they started talking about the Mill and me.
 Bloemgarten brought Papa to the idea of founding a company in the Caribbean.

 Later his wife and children followed.
 At first there they did not intend to stay there in the long term, because Pierre hoped for a place in the managment team of the company A. Schunck in Heerlen.
 It came to nothing.
 Furthermore he had to return to Bonaire several times.
 At one of these stays, he was accompanied a second time by his wife and children.
 But not all children could come along this time, because there was no secondary school at that time.
-The four older ones stayed in the Netherlands at Uncle Joseph’s, while the younger (meanwhile 4) came accompanied the parents to Bonaire.
+The four older ones stayed in the Netherlands at Uncle Joseph’s, while the younger (meanwhile 4) accompanied our parents to Bonaire.
 When on June 30, 1954 one more child had to be brought to the secondary school in the Netherlands, Pierre J.A.
 Schunck was staying on the island with the three youngest ones.
 On 15 January 1955 the family was reunited in the port of Amsterdam.

 From the economic point of view, the chapter Bonaire was not successful.
 That is to say: for the family Schunck.
 For the island it has been very profitable.
 After the war many men were missing, including 34 soldiers from Bonaire (more than from the other islands of the then Netherlands West Indies).